Skip to main content

 tip

-One of the xPack design goals is to allow each project to choose the exact versions of the tools it requires.
+One of the xPack design goals is to allow each project to select the exact versions of the tools it requires.

 Similarly to npm being able to install specific versions of the JavaScript tools into each project, xpm was also designed to be able to install specific versions of the required binary tools locally into each project.